 For best texture, use old fashioned oats.
 Steel cut oats make this very chewy and quick oats don't give enough texture.

-No, traditional baked oatmeal contains eggs and regular milk.
+Not usually.
+Traditional baked oatmeal often contains eggs and regular milk.
 But it's very easy to make baked oatmeal vegan with a few substitutions.

 Vegan Baked Oatmeal with Cherries